movingname/risk_management_resources/README.md

 # References of Risk Management

 This file contains a broad list of industrial and academic articles related to detecting and mitigating risks for information systems & platforms.
-Currently, these articles can be grouped into several sub-topics:
+Currently, these articles can be grouped into several interrelated sub-topics:

-- Anomaly Detection
+- **Anomaly Detection**.
+Usually an indicator of risk is anomaly.
+So detecting anomaly can be the first step of risk management.
-- Fraud Detection
+- **Malicious Item Detection**.
+Sometime we more or less know what bad items (e.g., fraud transactions, fake accounts, bot accounts) look like.
+So in addition to anomaly signals, we can also add domain-specific signals to detect the bad stuff.
 - Malicious account detection
-- Risk management system / infrastructure design
+- **Risk Management System / Infrastructure**.
+Risk management systems are challenging to build because they need to process huge amount of data to find a few bad things with high accuracy and fast response time.

 Hope you find this reference list helpful!